fedbiomed/fedbiomed/docs/user-guide/nodes/configuring-nodes.md

 If you run this command, you can see a new config file created in the `etc/` directory of the Fed-BioMed.
 Each node that runs in the same host should have a different node id and configuration file.
-Starting another node that uses the same config file with another raises errors.
-Therefore, if you launch multiple nodes please
+Starting another node that uses the same config file does not raise an error message but results in errors during training.
-make sure to use different configurations.
+Therefore, if you launch multiple nodes please make sure to use different configurations.

 Listing and adding datasets follows the same logic.
 If you want to list or add datasets in the nodes that is different from the default one, you need to specify the config file.